hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="SignatureMap"></a>

 ### SignatureMap
- A set of signatures corresponding to every unique public key used to sign a given transaction.
+ A set of signatures corresponding to every unique public key used to sign a given transaction.<BR>If one public key matches more than one prefixes on the signature map, the transaction containing the map will fail immediately with the response code KEY_PREFIX_MISMATCH.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |